 Travis and his mother turned away into a quiet conversation while the rest of the party stepped farther into the house.
 Derry continued to prop her white paws up on Ben’s legs, demanding his attention, and he gladly obliged.

-“So how long you all in from Hollywood for?”
-Curtis inquired with arms crossed, forming more of a statement than a question.
+“So how long you here for?”
+Curtis inquired with arms crossed.
+His question was more of a statement.
 He eyed each of them with recognition.

 “Just a few more days,” Ben replied.
-“Unfortunately.”
+Thought about adding “unfortunately” but changed his mind.

 A silence followed but was soon interrupted by the tapping of footsteps descending the stairs.
 On first impression, Ben would have guessed the girl to be eighteen or nineteen – a petite yet curvaceous young woman with dyed raven-black hair traveling down the length of her torso and a fire-red lace bra barely hidden beneath a thin cream-colored tank top.
-Her fancy black and turquoise cowboy boots clunked noisily on the wooden stairs with each step she took.
+Her fancy cowboy boots clunked noisily on the wooden treads with each step she took.

 About a third of the way down, she stopped, gripped the railing, and stared wide-eyed at Ben.
 “Holy shit!” she breathed.
 “You’re Ben Mansfield!”
-With that pronouncement, she quickly clunked the rest of the way down the stairs and threw her arms around his neck, sending him backwards a step.
-Ben fought to maintain his balance as she nuzzled her face against his ear.
+Quickly, she clunked the rest of the way down and flung herself at him, sending him backwards a step.
+He fought to maintain balance as she nuzzled her face against his ear.

-Voicing an apology, Travis quickly plucked her from him.
+Travis plucked her from him with an apology.
 “Go graze somewhere for a while, Kat,” he commanded, propelling her toward the hallway.
 She turned to glare at him but obeyed, straightening herself out before strutting away.
 Upon closer inspection, Ben realized that she was much younger than he’d first thought.
 Sixteen, maybe.
 “That’s Katy,” Travis explained.
 “She’s a handful.”

 “I’ll second that,” Curtis mumbled, following after her.
 “She’s probably gone to call all of her friends.”